kennethrioja/kennethrioja.github.io/_projects/vg_astralchamber.md

 > Incroyable, la qualité des enigmes, c'est insane.
 Et très beau design.
 Bravo! – comment by [Krucksy](https://itch.io/profile/krucksy) on [itch.io](https://kennethrioja.itch.io/astralchamber).

 Confined in a cube for decades, loneliness is doom.
-You have found a strange cube in the attic of your grand-parents.
-You have touched it and now you are propelled in an astral world where you have been given omniscient power to save a small character.
+You have found a strange cube in the attic of your grand-parents house.
+You have touched it and now you are propelled in an astral world where you have been given omniscient power to save a small dood.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">